larsreed/testdata/README.md

 ### Fixed
 This generator may seem superfluous...
 It takes a single value, and returns that same value repeatedly.
 But it is meant for aggregating values, see `FieldConcatenator` for an example.
-This "generator" is actually just an apply method taking a single value, it is backed by a `FromList`.
+This "generator" is actually just an apply method taking a single value; it is backed by `FromList`.

 ### FromFile
 This generator reads lines from an input file and creates a list of values, from which a delegate `FromList` can take its values.
 The values may be typed (does not currently work as expected...), even though they are read as strings.